-An Imperial Valley farm labor contractor (FLC) in business for over 20 years.
+An Imperial Valley farm labor contractor (FLC) in business for more than 20 years.

 The Solution and Results

 The solutions for both challenges started with client education, followed by marketing and placement expertise, and the introduction of value-added risk control and claims services.

 - Auto Liability – We determined the non-renewing carrier had become very concerned by large fluctuations in the bus fleet count.
 Because of our knowledge of the auto insurance market for agricultural clients, we placed this client with a specialist carrier who understood the fluctuations were simply due to the seasonal nature of the harvesting business.
 We even successfully negotiated a premium credit based on this seasonal variability.
 Further, our loss control team has begun to introduce safe driver training programs to their operators.

 - Workers’ Compensation – Their premiums were being negatively impacted by a debit Experience Modification Factor (X Mod) of 1.45.
 To compute an X Mod the carrier establishes an average premium for all insureds in a class of business and assigns a starting adjustment factor of 1.0.
 Then depending on an individual firm’s loss history, premium is either credited or debited based on historical losses.
 We took the time to explain how X Mods work and why 5-6 larger claims were affecting their pricing with a 1.45 penalty factor.
 We also brought in our claims consultants to do an extensive open claims review which resulted in a meaningful reduction in claim values.
 Due to the number of years of loss history included in X Mod computations, premium reductions can be expected over the next two years as older years’ losses drop out.
 The client now understands the factors that drive their workers’ compensation insurance costs, especially loss prevention, and are working closely with our risk-control team to create an aggressive safety and loss-prevention program.

 - Loss control consulting